dotm/dotm.github.io/_posts/2017-07-06-why-go-barefoot.markdown

----
+﻿---
 layout: post
-title: "[Technical Tips] Why I go barefoot a lot of the time"
+title: "Why I go barefoot a lot of the time [Technical Tips]"
 ---

 In college, one of the things I was known for is that I’m that kid who put off his shoes whenever he gets the chance.
 Yup, I try to go barefoot whenever I can, even in classes.
 When I can’t, I usually wear thin-soled shoes (minimalist shoes), e.g. Converse sneakers.
 No, I don’t go barefoot to disrespect other people.
 I have my own reasons to do so.